yehia67/documentation/wallets/0.1/hub/how-to-guides/rescue-tokens.md

 ## Step 1.
 Create an unsigned bundle

-Before Hub can sign a bundle, you need to create an unsigned one for it to sign.
-To do this, create a function that returns an unsigned bundle.
+Before Hub can sign a bundle, you need to create an unsigned one.

 1. Require the packages